Skip licences (skip permits)

 What is an illegal skip?

-The Highways Act mandates that a skip has to be:
+The Highways Act mandates that a skip must be:

 Any skip that does not comply with the above is unlawful and can be removed by the authority.
 A fine will issued to the skip company for non-compliant skips.

-For more information on the cost of a fine please see fees and charges to skip companies.
+For more information on the cost of a fine please see Statutory fees.

 Are there any other conditions regarding the placing of a skip on the highway?